Montgomery House

 Mrs. Montgomery who had been reared amid the security and luxury of Philadelphia became so terrified that her husband decided to move his family to Fort Augusta (Sunbury-then Shamokin).
 They returned to their home in the summer of 1779 after the panic subsided.
 It was then being called ‘Mahoning Settlement’ or ‘Montgomery’s Landing.’
 In time, the present stone building was added to the original log home.
 He later built a saw mill, grist mill and woolen mill.
 A Revolutionary patriot, Montgomery held many political offices in Chester County including participation on various committees attempting to settle differences with the Mother Country.
 He was an officer in the “American War of Independence.”
 He continued to serve in many public positions in his new homeland.
 William’s son Daniel, supported by his father, opened a trading post on the corner of Mill and E. Market Sts.
 Here he provided necessities to early settlers from the surrounding area.
 They referred to the area as ‘Dan’s town’ which eventually became Danville.
 Daniel, as his father, served the area in many capacities; both father and son generously donated land for public buildings in the town.
 William in a July 4th address in 1800 said that the hills surrounding the area were full of iron and predicted that those attending the event would live to see “great iron factories employing large numbers of workman and yielding much wealth to the community.”
 Montgomery passed away in the homestead in 1816.
 His son, Alexander, who was born in the house, died there in 1848.
 Alexander had sold his land to owners of the emerging iron works.

 Montgomery descendants lived in the home until Miss Helen Russell passed away in 1939 when the home was put on the market.
 Since the home stood on an extremely valuable piece of real estate, local residents were concerned that it would be demolished for commercial use.
 The B.P.O.E. purchased the property and deeded it over to the Montour County Commissioners who turned the home over to the newly formed Montour County Historical Society for a “Historical Shrine.”
 Local residents, proud of their heritage, began donating their prized memorabilia and historical artifacts for display in the Montgomery House Museum.
 Their generosity has continued to this day.
 The older part of the house is set up as a home of the time the Montgomery family may have lived there.
 There are items donated from descendants of the Montgomery family.
 Another interesting display is that of the arrowheads that were found in the surrounding fields, streams and river.
 There are exhibits for all interests whether it is musical instruments, toys, clocks or early photos.
 The MCHS has assembled clothing and accessories that highlight the fashions from the 19th and 20th centuries.
 There is also a library with historical documents, including correspondence from Benjamin Franklin, Abraham Lincoln and Andrew Jackson.
-Recently a room was dedicated to Mrs. Abigail Geisinger containing some of her personal belongings.
+There is a room dedicated to Mrs. Abigail Geisinger containing some of her personal belongings.
 The Montgomery House Museum, home of the Montour county Historical Society, houses a wealth of relics that relate to the history of the area.

 Address: 11 Bloom Street, Danville Pa